archatelain/code-for-eco-532/poly.md

 ```

 #### 1.4 Log files

+> *"In computing, a log file is a file that records [...] events that occur in an operating system or other software runs."
+(Wikipedia)*

 I hate to break it out to you, but more often than not, things will go wrong. **Log files** help you keep track of what the computer did and
 whether it flagged some errors.
 Edit your "main.do" file to look like this: